-In Release 6.0.0.6 the Web UI will detect when it is being accessed by a smart phone and adjust to optimize for the phone screen.
+The Web UI detects when it is being accessed by a smart phone and adjusts to optimize for the phone screen.

 An icon bar at the bottom of the screen provides shortcuts to the other pages.

 Icon bar Function

 The bottom left icon shows the signal strength and when pressed, activates the status bar (see below).

 1 Shortcut to the Home Page

 y.
 Shortcut to the PDP Contexts Page

 Ŕ Shortcut to the SMS Page

 The bottom right icon when pressed activates the menu to access all the other screens (see below).